-The Commission oversees crucial programs aimed at safeguarding and overseeing Mississippi's valuable forest resources.
+The Commission oversees crucial programs to safeguard and oversee Mississippi's valuable forest resources.
 Recently, the agency embarked on a new strategy to enhance efficiency in delivering key programs and managing associated budgets.
-A tracking system is utilized to monitor achievements and expenditures within our two main program focuses: Forest Protection and Information, and Forest Management.
+A tracking system is utilized to monitor achievements and expenditures within our three main program focuses: Forest Protection, Information, and Forest Management.